pcroland/deew/README.md

   -k, --keeptemp                       keep temp files -mo, --measure-only                  kills DEE when the dialnorm gets written to the progress bar
-                                       this option overwrites format with ddp -la, --long-argument                 print ffmpeg and DEE arguments for each input -np, --no-prompt                     disables prompt -pl, --printlogos                    show all logo variants you can set in the config -cl, --changelog                     show changelog
+                                       this option overwrites format with ddp -fs, --force-standard                forces standard profile for 7.1 DDP encoding (384-1024 kbps) -fb, --force-bluray                  forces bluray profile for 7.1 DDP encoding (768-1536 kbps) -lb, --list-bitrates                 lists bitrates that DEE can do for DD and DDP encoding -la, --long-argument                 print ffmpeg and DEE arguments for each input -np, --no-prompt                     disables prompt -pl, --print-logos                   show all logo variants you can set in the config -cl, --changelog                     show changelog
 ```
 # Examples